cchauve/HyPlAs/README.md

 - prop_lr/ (directory):
 	- prop_lr/lr.round.[0-9]+.paf: Mappings of the known plasmid long-reads to unknown long-reads, the integer suffix indicates the iteration round of plasmidic long-reads augmentation (step 3.d),
 	- prop_lr/lr.round.[0-9]+.fastq.gz: Plasmidic long-read sequences recovered in augmentation round X (X in [0-9]);
-- unicycler_lr (directory):
+- unicycler_lr_{iteration} (directories):
-	- Output of the final Unicycler hybrid assembly using the short-read--only assembly and the predicted plasmdic long reads.
+	- Outputs of the final Unicycler hybrid assembly using the short-read--only assembly and the predicted plasmdic long reads for each iteration.